POLICY REVISION IMPLEMENTED ON 01/06/2022

 INDECENT IMAGES (BEING SENT ONE)

-It is important that if you (as a ministry area leader) are sent an indecent image then you must report this to the Police immediately and also report it to a designated safeguarding lead as soon as possible,
+It is important that if you (as a ministry area leader) are sent an indecent image then you must report this to the Police immediately and they will advise on the necessary steps to take.
+It is also important to report it to a designated safeguarding lead as soon as possible.

-It is important to preserve evidence so if a screenshot can be taken of an image that can be deleted, then this should be carried out to preserve evidence.
 Sending of any indecent images is a criminal offence so it is vital that this image is not circulated to another member of staff or designated safeguard lead.
-You can always contact 31.8 for advice 0303 003 11 11
+You can always contact 31.8 for advice.

 APPOINTMENT OF WORKERS